 By adding these technologies to the Barcelona chip, AMD is confident that it can increase performance (probably around 60 percent or more on generic workloads) and still keep within the same thermal envelope.
 That includes 2 MB of on-chip shared L3 cache and 1 MB of L2 cache per core, by the way.

-Sun will be on hand at ISSCC to talk about its second generation of "Niagara" Sparc T1 processors.
-Sun went over its Sparc processor roadmap at its security analyst meeting a week ago, and said that it was adding a two-way variant of the Niagara-2 chip called "Victoria Falls."
+Sun was on hand at ISSCC to talk about its second generation of “Niagara” Sparc T1 processors.
+Sun went over its Sparc processor roadmap at its security analyst meeting two weeks ago, and said that it was adding a two-way variant of the Niagara-2 chip called “Victoria Falls.”
 The Niagara-2 chip has eight cores, each with eight threads and each with a floating point unit.
 The current first generation Niagara chips have eight cores with four threads each and a shared floating point unit for the entire chip.
 The Niagara-2 chip that Sun is detailing at the show has 4 MB of L2 cache, one x8 PCI-Express slot, two 10 Gigabit Ethernet ports, and 8 FB-DIMM memory slots driven by an on-chip memory controller.
-The Niagara-2 chip has 500 million transistors and a 342 square millimeter die size; it is implemented in an 11-layer, 65 nanometer process by Sun's fab partner, Texas Instruments.
+The Niagara-2 chip has 500 million transistors and a 342 square millimeter die size; it is implemented in an 11-layer, 65 nanometer process by Sun’s fab partner, Texas Instruments.
 Niagara-2 chips are expected to be in servers in the second half of 2007.

-Finally, upstart PowerPC chip cloner PA Semi will show off its dual-core PA-6T processor, which runs at 2 GHz, has its own crossbar interconnect implemented on chip for scaling out single system images, and has 2 MB L2 caches on chip for the cores.
+Finally, upstart PowerPC chip cloner PA Semi showed off its dual-core PA-6T processor, which runs at 2 GHz, has its own crossbar interconnect implemented on chip for scaling out single system images, and has 2 MB L2 caches on chip for the cores.
 The initial PA-6T processor has a tiny 115 square millimeter die size and only consumes 25 watts on peak workloads; it runs at between 5 watts and 13 watts on normal workloads.
 The chip uses clock gating techniques to offer considerable performance, and will be in production in the fourth quarter of this year.